-Learning to Paddle
+Learning To Paddle

 Five minutes after setting off I started to wonder if this was a good idea.
 I was wet through and I was discovering muscles I never knew I had.
-“Don’t forget to push as well as pulling,” said my daughter Victoria, who was paddling vigorously in the back of the double kayak.
+“Don’t forget to push as well as pulling,” said my companion, who was paddling vigorously in the back of the double kayak.
 To my surprise, this made it much easier.

 Once I had found my rhythm I relaxed a little and started to enjoy the scenery.
 Leaving the towers of Abu Dhabi behind us, we moved out to sea and towards the mangrove swamps.
 A heron flew past, and then another.
 The guide paddled up to us and pointed out little black crabs climbing up the sand banks and fish of all sizes swimming beneath our kayaks.
 The mangroves are a perfect environment for animal life, he told us, and 70% of all Abu Dhabi’s fish species originated here.